 Korean Anju: What Locals Actually Drink With and Why

-Friday nights in Seoul don’t start at a restaurant—they start at a pojangmacha tent or a small bar where the first order is always the same: a bottle of soju or makgeolli, followed immediately by whatever anju (bar food) the owner recommends.
-This isn’t casual snacking.
-Anju is the backbone of Korean drinking culture, the non-negotiable pairing that makes alcohol drinkable and social.
-Without it, you’re not really drinking the Korean way.
+Friday nights in Seoul don’t kick off at restaurants.
+They begin at pojangmacha tents or tiny bars where the first move is always identical: soju or makgeolli, then whatever anju the owner slides your way.
+This isn’t just snacking.
+Anju is the engine of Korean drinking culture—the mandatory sidekick that makes alcohol tolerable and social.
+Skip it, and you’re doing it wrong.

 Makgeolli and the Comfort Foods That Come With It